backstage/backstage/.changeset/young-months-admire.md

 ---
 '@backstage/backend-app-api': minor
+'@backstage/backend-plugin-api': minor
 ---

-Adds a new `instanceMetadataService` to hold information about a specific backend instance.
+**EXPERIMENTAL**: Adds a new `instanceMetadataService` to hold information about a specific backend instance.